antononcube/Python-packages/RandomMandala/docs/RandomMandala-usage-examples.md

   - `n_columns`: Number of columns in the result figure.

-  - `radius`: Radius for the mandalas, a number or a list of numbers.
-If a list of numbers then the mandalas are overlain.
+  - `radius`: Radius for the mandalas, a flot or a list of floats.
+If a list of floats the   mandalas are overlain.

   - `rotational_symmetry_order`: Number of copies of the seed segment that comprise the mandala.